imichaelksmith/hashnode-articles/cleoaqysq001409l0huzhahy3.md

 VR gaming is also changing the way we interact with others.
 Multiplayer games in VR allow players to communicate with each other using voice chat, and some even allow for hand gestures and body language.

-This creates a sense of presence and realism that is unmatched in traditional gaming.
+This creates a sense of presence and realism that is unmatched in traditional gaming, [revolutionizing the gaming trends](https://wetechies.hashnode.dev/how-artificial-intelligence-is-revolutionizing-the-gaming-industry).

-### The Impact of VR Gaming Beyond Gaming
+### The Impact of VR Beyond Gaming

 Virtual reality technology is not just limited to gaming but is being used in other industries such as education, healthcare, and architecture.